Table of Contents

 When is it Acceptable to Retire With Mortgage Debt?

-Few people plan to take a mortgage into retirement.
+Few people plan to enter retirement with a mortgage.
 However, it happens.

 Parents may refinance a mortgage to fund college for their teenager.
-Unfortunately, with the rising cost of college and parents’ sense of responsibility, many Moms and Dads end up in that situation.
+But unfortunately, with the rising cost of college and parents’ sense of responsibility, many Moms and Dads end up in the situation where a mortgage is the most convenient and, potentially, the less expensive source of cash.

-People often move before retirement, buy a new house and end up with a mortgage.
+People often move before or during retirement, buy a new house, and end up with a mortgage.
 That could be due to downsizing or a move to a sunnier state.
 In this circumstance, people often have a plan for their accumulated equity.
-Some of that could go to pay other debt, such as student loans or PARENT PLUS loans.
-Or it could go to investment, maybe even a real estate investment such as a rental or vacation home.
+Some of that could go to pay other debt, such as student loans or PARENT loans.
+Or it could go to investment, maybe even a real estate investment, such as a rental or vacation home.

-As a result, there are situations in which it is perfectly acceptable to carry a mortgage during retirement.
-The key consideration is to make sure that it fits within your overall financial plan.
+As a result, there are situations in which it is perfectly acceptable to retire with mortgage debt.
+The key consideration is ensuring that it fits within your overall financial plan.

 Potential Benefit